Combat 84: Aftermath and reunion

 'Deptford' John and Jim went on to roadie for and play with the UK Subs and The Exploited, and John Fisher played with former members of The Last Resort in The Warriors.
-After retiring from the music business, Chris Henderson became more involved with football hooliganism, and eventually led the Chelsea Headhunters (a group which itself, ironically, has links to organizations such as Combat 18) in the mid-to-late 1980s, writing the book Who Wants it? (with Colin Ward) about his experiences.
+After retiring from the music business, Chris Henderson became more involved with football hooliganism, and eventually led the Chelsea Headhunters in the mid-to-late 1980s, writing the book Who Wants it? (with Colin Ward) about his experiences.
 He owned a bar in Pattay, Thailand and died on 31 October 2013.
 In 2000, the band reformed without Henderson for the release of the Tooled Up EP, released on their own 7th Cavalry record label.
 'Deptford' John took over vocal duties, with Jim on guitar, and F.T. and Suds on bass and drums respectively.

+On 22 April 2025, the band released "The Sound of Violence", an outtake from the Tooled Up sessions, for streaming and download.